-For volunteers who wish to organize as a Friends Group for a Texas Historical Commission (THC) State Historic Site, but do not wish to file as a 501(c)3 independent nonprofit, Fiscal Sponsorships are available so that groups may fundraise under the nonprofit umbrella of the Friends of the Texas Historical Commission (FTHC).
+For volunteers who wish to organize as a Friends Group for a THC State Historic Site, but do not wish to file as a 501(c)3 independent nonprofit, the FTHC offers Fiscal Sponsorships so that groups may fundraise under its nonprofit umbrella.
 Fiscally sponsored Friends Groups organize their own governing committee and operate similarly to any nonprofit Friends Group but are not responsible for 501(c)3 filing duties, annual IRS reports, or accounting reviews and audits.
 Funds raised by the group are held with the FTHC, restricted for the historic site, and are used exclusively at the request of the Friends Group.
 The fiscal sponsorship option exists so that volunteers may organize as fundraisers quickly and affordably, while relieving them of the administrative responsibilities required of independent nonprofit status.
-Contact Angela Reed, Community Partnerships Coordinator—Historic Sites Division, by email to learn more.
+Contact Angela Reed, Community Engagements Coordinator—Historic Sites Division, to learn more.

-The FTHC and the HSD's Community Partnerships Program staff provide four fundraising development training opportunities per year, offered at a discounted rate for Friends Group members.
-There are three two-day seminars held at THC historic sites throughout Texas, and a one-day workshop held in Austin at the THC's annual Real Places conference.
-The two-day seminars also feature an evening networking reception, hosted by the FTHC.
+The FTHC and the HSD’s Community Engagements Program staff provide several training opportunities each year, offered at a discounted rate for Friends Group members.
+These opportunities include online webinars and seminars, a two-day in-person workshops held at a THC historic site, and a one-day workshop held in Austin at the THC’s annual Real Places conference.
+The two-day in-person workshops also feature an evening networking reception, hosted by the FTHC.
 Attendees include Friends Group members from the region, and other history-related nonprofit leaders, philanthropists, volunteers, and professionals, as well as FTHC board members, THC Commissioners, and THC staff.
-Learn more and view upcoming training opportunities here.
+Learn more and view upcoming training opportunities.

 Historic Sites Friends Groups or individual volunteers that have gone above and beyond in supporting their partner site may be nominated for a Friends Alliance Award.
 The FTHC holds an annual awards ceremony to recognize and honor the selected groups, and presents them with a commemorative plaque and a modest cash award that the group may use for board training of their choice.
 The Alliance Award is offered in three categories:

-The Friends Alliance Awards nominations for the 2023 will open May 1 through September 26, 2022.
-Friends Groups or individual volunteers may be nominated by site staff, Friends Group members, or by others in their communities, for their exemplary efforts to support the historic sites that they're passionate about.
+The Friends Alliance Awards nominations for the 2023 awards are open May 1 through September 26, 2022.
+Friends Groups or individual volunteers may be nominated by site staff, Friends Group members, or by others in their communities, for their exemplary efforts to support the historic sites that they’re passionate about.

 Step 1: Download nomination form HERE,